 More and more candidates are personalizing their resumes with everything from pictures to videos.
 Unfortunately, an ATS cannot read any of these enhancements as the way the program works, it breaks down information, sorting it into readable categories.
 It cannot read visuals and hence will lower overall scores.

 For bullets, stick with standard black circles.
 Arrows, squares, checks and other characters could stop the ATS from correctly parsing information, possibly dismissing important data as irrelevant.
 Also, make sure to format your name and contact information as a paragraph and NOT a header or footer as those section divisions are also hard for ATS to parse.

 As if we can’t stress enough that a resume has to be grammatically and punctually correct.
 The ATS will not read words that are misspelled, including all-important keywords.
 It’s critical to read the resume three and four times.

-No resume should use more than two fonts anyway, but for the ATS, stick with readable, web-safe fonts like Georgia, Courier, Arial, Times New Roman and Impact.
-Go near any other in your library and risk the ATS not being able to recognize text.
+No resume should use more than two fonts in general, but for the ATS, stick with readable, familiar, web-safe fonts like Georgia, Courier, Garamond, Arial, Times New Roman and Impact.
+Go near any other fonts in your library and you risk the ATS not being able to recognize your resume text.